coq/coq/doc/sphinx/proof-engine/tactics.rst

    This clears the hypothesis :n:`@ident` and all the hypotheses that depend on it.

-.. tacv:: clearbody @ident
+.. tacv:: clearbody {+ @ident}
    :name: clearbody

-   This tactic expects :n:`@ident` to be a local definition then clears its body.
-Otherwise said, this tactic turns a definition into an assumption.
+   This tactic expects :n:`{+ @ident}` to be local definitions and clears their respective bodies.
+   In other words, it turns the given definitions into assumptions.

 .. exn:: @ident is not a local definition.

-.. tacv:: clearbody {+ @ident}

-   This is equivalent to :n:`clearbody @ident. ... clearbody @ident.`

 .. tacn:: revert {+ @ident}
    :name: revert